infotiv-research/infotiv-research.github.io/_posts/2022-09-02-thesis-gokart.markdown

 The purpose of the study is to see the possibility of

  - Introducing new functionalities to the ML autonomous drive module (Traffic Sign, Traffic light Detection) to the autonomous platform
- - Improving the driver performance by involving other sensors (LIDAR, Ultrasonic, etc) in the autonomous platform
+ - Improving the driver performance by involving other sensors (LIDAR, Ultrasonic, etc.) in the autonomous platform
  - Introducing Driver Monitoring Systems (DMS) to the autonomous platform
- - Verification and Validation of the platform using simulator
+ - Verification and Validation of the platform using simulator/digital-twin

 Keywords: Autonomous Platform Machine Learning Module